Skip to content

 • Our aim is to scan completed exams and provide them to professors within one business day.
 We strongly encourage you to review the email scans promptly to ensure legibility.
 All paper exams will be securely held in the Office of Academic Accessibility until the final grade submission date for the semester.
 At that time, exams will be shredded.

-• All students who qualify for exam modification accommodations should either show their accommodation letter from the Office of Academic Accessibility or provide a copy to the instructor.
+• All students who qualify for exam modification accommodations should provide a copy of their accommodation letter from the Office of Academic Accessibility to their instructor within the first two weeks of each semester in which they would like to utilize their accommodations.

 • Professors should strive to maintain privacy when communicating with students receiving testing accommodations and avoid making announcements in front of the class regarding a student's modified testing procedures.